namulang/namu/README.md

 		Visualization can get strong points that make you focus the whole picture of your software.
 >
-> * ModuleStore: Module is simply plug-in. mostly based on c++. you download modules
+> * ModuleStore: Module is simply plug-in. mostly based on c++. you download packs
 		which you want anytime.
 >
 > * Easy to use: we hope who aren't a programmer could join us to make a program with